Why Is It Important to be Physically Fit When You're Always in Front of Your Laptop

 Ask yourself: Why is it important to be physically fit?
 These reasons might compel you to get moving.

 You’ve heard it before: Sitting is the new smoking.
-When you’ve been rushing after deadlines and moving from video conference to video conference day in and day out, it’s tempting to just relax.
+When you’ve been rushing after deadlines and moving from to video conference day in and day out, it’s tempting to just relax.
 Why is it important to be physically fit when you’re pretty comfortable in your nice cushioned chair with everything you need, from snacks to your laptop, within reach?

 Mindset is the first hurdle here.
 Many people consider exercise as an optional extracurricular hobby and not a vital activity that they need just as much as eating and sleeping.
 A physically fit body isn’t about having a six-pack though.
 You don’t need to pump iron three hours a day just to get your blood flowing.
 A simple half-hour walk will do wonders for your health.
 In Japan, communal exercises are performed in the workplace.
 Some companies even offer gym memberships just to encourage more holistic health.